ajrowland/finca-malvsia/README.md

-# Allica Bank marketing site front end implementation
+# Finca Malvasia front end implementation

-This repo contains the front end build to be integrated into Sitecore.
+This repo contains the front end build for the site.

 ## Environment: